 Related: 7 Top Allowance Pros and Cons (click to read my article)

 22. Understand the balance of smothering/helicoptering over them and keeping them safe

 We have to let kids go and sometimes that means letting them fall.

 As Alfred famously says to Bruce Wayne in the awesome Batman Begins, “Why do we fall sir?
 So that we can learn to pick ourselves up.”

-If you never let them fall, they never learn how to get back up and once you’re no longer there to help them, that leaves them in a dangerous place.
+If you never let them fall, they never learn how to get back up, and once you’re no longer there to help them, that leaves them in a dangerous place.
 Unfortunately, such a situation is commonly seen in families whose parents think helicopter parenting is the best way to raise their children.

 Learning to balance between these things, knowing that we sometimes will swing too far one direction or the other, is crucial in learning how to be a good father.

 Learn about all the different parenting styles (click to read my article on the worst ones), the pros, and cons including the worst ones, in one of the top parenting posts on the Middle Class Dad site.